-- Do not work on a hot engine. - When the engine is running, keep loose clothing, jewelry or long hair away from moving parts. - Do not work on a vehicle with the engine running in an enclosed space, unless you are sure you have enough ventilation. - Keep all lit cigarettes, open flames and other lit material away from the battery and all fuel related parts.
+- Do not work on a hot engine. - Make sure that nothing gets caught in moving parts. - Do not work on a vehicle with the engine running in an enclosed space, unless you are sure you have enough ventilation. - Keep all open flames and other burning (cigarettes) material away from the battery and all fuel related parts.